Student services and amenities fee

 You must ensure you are enrolled and have submitted a CAF (Commonwealth supported students only) by the census date.
 Flinders University cannot accept an enrolment after the census date.

-Once you have been enrolled at Flinders, you will be able to obtain and activate your Flinders Authentication Name (FAN) and set your secure password.
+Once you have been enrolled at Flinders, you will be need to obtain and activate your Flinders Authentication Name (FAN) and set your secure password.
+You will then be able to log in to the Student System to confirm personal details and to enrol in topic/s.
+If you require more detailed instructions, please see the Access the Student System page.

 I am a Flinders student, can I enrol in topics at another university and have them count towards my course?